pacharanero/checktick/docs/self-hosting-scheduled-tasks.md

 2. **Soft-delete expired surveys** - Automatically soft-delete surveys that have reached their retention period
 3. **Hard-delete surveys** - Permanently delete surveys 30 days after soft deletion

-**Legal Requirement**: These tasks are required for GDPR compliance.
-Failure to run them may result in data being retained longer than legally allowed.
+**Legal Requirement**: This task is required for GDPR compliance.
+Failure to run it may result in data being retained longer than legally allowed.

+### 2. Survey Progress Cleanup (Recommended)

+The `cleanup_survey_progress` management command runs daily to:

+1. **Delete expired progress records** - Removes incomplete survey progress older than 30 days
+2. **Free up database storage** - Keeps the database lean by removing stale session data

+**Recommended**: While not legally required, this prevents database bloat and improves performance.
+Progress records are only needed while users are actively completing surveys.

 ## Prerequisites